Gecode

 The first release of Gecode was in December 2005.
-Since then, Gecode has rapidly become one of the most prominent constraint programming systems.

-Reasons for this are that it runs fast, is extensible, free and open source under a permissive licence, and is written in a popular language.
-As well as being very useful in its own right, its extensibility and licensing makes it highly suitable for use on other projects.
+Since then, Gecode has rapidly become prominent constraint programming systems.
+Contributing factors include its execution performance, extensibility, distribution as free and open-source software under a permissive licence, and implementation in a widely used programming language.
+In addition to its standalone use, its extensibility and licensing makes it highly suitable for use on other projects.
 Gecode has been ported to several language, for instance, Gelisp is a wrapper of Gecode for Lisp.